SomaticLabs/SwiftyZorb/README.md

 }
 ```

-To send Javascript from an `String` in your application:
+To send Javascript from a `String` in your application:

 ```swift
 let javascript = "Moment.LED.setColor(Moment.Color.ORANGE);"